Karthikeya-Naik/AI/README.md

 ```bash
 npm run dev
 ```
-Visit http://localhost:5173 in your browser.
+Visit **http://localhost:5173** in your browser.

+---

+## ➤ Vercel
+1. Import from GitHub
+2. Use default settings (Vite is auto-detected)
+3. Done ✅

+---

+### Made with ❤️ to explore and share how AI is shaping our future.